AustinBozgoz/Novel-Metrics-for-Analyzing-Extreme-Heat-Patterns-Across-US-Cities-/README.md

 Processing: Uses MetPy for unit-aware calculations (e.g. Heat Index) and Scipy for probability distribution plot analysis as well as outlier detection.

 Output: Generates cleaned data, hourly readings of daily maximum temperature, heat index, wet-bulb temperature, relative humidity; generates probability distribution plots of those variables for each city; generates a log of quantitative descriptors for those probability distribution plots for comparing extreme values between cities.

+Key Features:

+Modular Design: Every major Step of the ETL pipeline is seperated into a different script and outputs its transformation into a seperate and meticulously labelled database.
+This allows for versatility of use for this project not only to find extreme heat values but to also utilize daily maximum values from any city within the LCD database.
+The error correction function is also cleanly seperated as a standalone function, allowing for any future programmer to easily clean and utilize the LCD database for any project.